Patient Factsheet teaser

 When is surgery considered?

 Surgery is considered when fibroids cause significant symptoms.
-Surgery should not be considered to treat infertility until other factors that could be causing infertility have been thoroughly evaluated.
+Surgery should not be considered to treat infertility until other factors that could be causing infertility to have been thoroughly evaluated.

 Is surgery the only treatment?